 Approximately once a quarter, a qualitative team member will conduct a 45-minute semistructured observation in the waiting room(s) of the study clinic until data saturation.
+(This activity may take place less frequently if COVID-related policies suspend use of waiting rooms for study participants.)
+Because information about potential waiting room observations was included in the main study consent, no additional consent procedures are required for this activity.
 The qualitative team will use a data extraction sheet to note: